bing-tranle/git-getting-started/GitCommands.md

 		-> Return to the master branch

 	git checkout <commit> <file>
-		-> Check out a previous version of a file
+		-> Check out a previous version of a file. <file> will be added into staging area.

 	git checkout <commit>
-		-> Update all files in the working directory to match the specified commit
+		-> Update all files in the working directory to match the specified commit.
+This will put you in a detached HEAD state.